Common Mistakes in Insurance Claims and How to Avoid Them

 In many cases, the negligent driver’s insurance company is quick to offer a settlement.
 They want to take advantage of the situation and have you accept a lowball offer.
 It might seem nice and easy to take this first offer.

-However, this is among the most common mistakes in car accident claims.
+However, this is among the most common mistakes in car insurance claims.
 People think too highly of the insurance company, not realizing the settlement doesn’t cover everything they need.
 For the insurance company, their goal is to pay you as little as possible.

 After an auto accident, you need to understand the level of compensation you deserve.
 While the initial offer may seem fair, a minor injury might worsen over time.
 That can leave you footing the bill for surgery, medication, physical therapy, and more.